json-next/awesome-yaml/README.md

 _JSON is (a subset of) YAML, that is YAML is JSON but JSON is NOT YAML ;-)_

-Note: As an alternative syntax you can use the inline style for lists (that is, JSON arrays) and hashes (that is, JSON objects).
-Example:
+Example: Use the inline style for lists (that is, JSON arrays) and hashes (that is, JSON objects) for an alternative "JSON-style" syntax:

 ``` yaml
 [{ "title": "football.db - Open Football Data",